hencou/ESP8266MQTTMesh/README.md

-Modified version of PhracturedBlue ESP8266MQTTMesh for use with MiLight Wall Switch ():
+Modified version of PhracturedBlue's ESP8266MQTTMesh for use in conjunction with MiLight Wall Switch.

+Changes:
--mqtt server / port / username / password variables are parsed from the Settings Object.
+-mqtt server / port / username / password variables are parsed from the Milight Hub Settings Object.
--removed OTA support to save some memory, updates can be achieved by a temporary router with the network SSID.
+-removed OTA support to save some memory, updates can be achieved with a temporary router with the same network SSID.
 -when the Wifi is down the mesh network will create an own mesh networks after some minutes.
 -making the mesh more stable with 10 or more mesh nodes.

 # ESP8266MQTTMesh
-Self-assembling mesh network built around the MQTT protocol for the ESP8266 with OTA support
+Self-assembling mesh network built around the MQTT protocol for the ESP8266.

 ## Overview
 Provide a library that can build a mesh network between ESP8266 devices that will allow all nodes to communicate with an MQTT broker.